 BAT ACTIVITIES ACROSS THE CURRICULUM

 Listening.
 Invite students to listen as you read aloud the introduction text above.
-Then ask the listening comprehension questions below to determine how well they listened.
+Then ask the following questions below:

 More listening/science.
 Share this fun video that teaches about echolocation, which explains how bats locate insects and other things.